leamas/ddupdate/README.md

 -------

-ddupdate is a tool for automatically updating dns data for a system using
+ddupdate is a tool for automatically updating dns data for a system using for example  DHCP.
-e. g., DHCP.
 The goal is it should be possible to access a system with a fixed dns name such as myhost.somewhere.net even if the IP address is changed.
 Another goal is tp provide a flexible, user-friendly, maintainable and linux-centric alternative to the ubiquitous ddclient.